How to Maintain PCI Compliance

 Install and deploy

-- Enable maintenance mode and ensure backups: run
+Enable maintenance mode and ensure backups: run

-bin/magento maintenance:disable.
+bin/magento maintenance:disable

 Configure in Admin

-Step 3: Verify no card data touches your servers
+Verify no card data touches your servers

 In sandbox, place a test order.
 Open your browser's developer tools (Network tab) and confirm card iframes/scripts load from gateway domains (e.g., *.adyen.com, *.braintreegateway.com, *.paypal.com), not your store's domain.

 On the server, inspect var/log and your web server logs.
 Ensure logs never contain PAN or CVV.
-If any sensitive data
+If any sensitive data appears, stop testing, purge logs securely, and remediate immediately.

 Database verification (tokenization):